webdriverio/webdriverio/docs/Assertion.md

 });
 ```

 To migrate you would slowly move each Chai assertion over to expect-webdriverio.
-Once all Chai assertions have been replaced thoughout the code base the "before" hook can be deleted.
+Once all Chai assertions have been replaced throughout the code base the "before" hook can be deleted.
 A global find and replace to replace all instances of `wdioExpect` to `expect` will then finish off the migration.